threefoldfoundation/tft/bsc/bridges/stellar/transfers.md

 ### Fee

 To cover the costs of the bridge ( like the multisig interactions with the Binance chain), a fee of 50 TFT is charged.
 Make sure the amount received on the bridge's Stellar address is larger than 50 TFT.

-## From BSC to Stellar

-The `withdraw` method must be called on contract **0x8f0FB159380176D324542b3a7933F0C2Fd0c2bbf** with the following parameters:

-- blockchain_address: Your stellar address
-- network: stellar
-- amount: any amount that does not exceed your balance (unsigned integer with a precision of 7 decimals, so 1 TFT = 10000000 )